With data, cities max ARP spending plans

 The U.S. Department of Treasury is encouraging governments to use data and evidence to drive their ARP policymaking and to evaluate the effectiveness of those programs in lifting up disadvantaged communities.
+(Treasury's final rule released in January 2022 further endorsed this use of funds.)
 This puts cities that already have data capacity at a distinct advantage.
 “They’re a step ahead,” said Zachary Markovits, managing director of What Works Cities, an initiative funded by Bloomberg Philanthropies aimed at helping cities use data to better serve residents.
 “Places that have really spent the time building out the processes and practices to do this work thoughtfully...they can lean on that.”

 In fact, a recent survey of What Works Cities members found that 70 percent are systematically using data-informed decision-making to respond to the COVID-19 crisis.
 Bloomberg Cities checked in with a number of these cities to identify four main ways that having solid data capacity in place is helping governments deploy their new federal funds effectively.

 Making sense of community input